 Whomever contemplates buying these in the future, they are Stained with everything against the Society, and a blemish on the good hearted charitable membership.
 I give this NO Value other then a monetary gain by a metal detectorists greed for profit.

 “Isabela’s War Eagle”

-GWI 25-A ISABELA’S WAR EAGLE WITH GW MONOGRAM: The button’s planchet is solid silver.
-The Size for GWI 25-A is 28mm, and has an R-6 Rarity Rating.
-The button is a flat one-piece button with a soldered on loop shank.
+GWI 25-A ISABELA’S WAR EAGLE WITH GW MONOGRAM: The round disc’s planchet is solid silver.
+The Size is approximately 28mm.
 The button’s pattern depicts a Spread Eagle facing Right in the center of the button.
-Unlike other George Washington Inaugural Buttons, the Eagle’s head is “Not” turned towards the Olive Branch to symbolize peace.
-The current theory is that this button’s pattern was conceived with the thoughts of the war growing in Europe between England and France.
+Unlike later date George Washington Inaugural Buttons, the Eagle’s head is “Not” turned towards the Olive Branch to symbolize peace.
+The eagle’s head shows a military orientation over the arrows.
 Emblazoned across the Eagle’s chest is a crude style lined Federal Shield.
 In the Eagle’s left talon is a Long Stem Olive Branch with Six Petals.
+This could be a Scottish Tribute!
 In the Eagle’s right talon is a Small Bundle of Arrows pointing upward to the right.
 Slightly above the shield, and flanking each side of the eagle’s neck is a script “GW” Monogram.
 Circling the edge border is 63 Raised Border Dots.
 The high relief pattern is set on a plain flat field with a raised dotted edge.